Neckar: Cultural landscape

 One example is the densely populated and industrialised Neckar valley between Plochingen and Bad Cannstatt, which harbors large companies such as Daimler AG (the maker of Mercedes Benz cars) and Mahle GmbH and recreational facilities with large area consumption like the MHPArena, the Hanns-Martin-Schleyer-Halle or the Cannstatter Wasen, the second-largest fair of Germany.
 The term Wasen gives a clue, that there used to be a floodplain on which the fair was held.
 Distinctive points in the industrial landscape of the Neckar valley are the high chimneys of the coal-fired power station Altbach/Deizisau and Heilbronn as well as the assembly halls of the Daimler-engine plant in Untertürkheim and the Audi plant in Neckarsulm.

 Along the Neckar's valley in the Odenwald hills many castles can be found, including Hornberg Castle and Guttenberg Castle in Haßmersheim; the now-mothballed Obrigheim Nuclear Power Plant and the active Neckarwestheim Nuclear Power Plant are also located there.

 In contrast to the plains, the mostly steep slopes are often forested and in forestry use.
 The sun-exposed south-facing sites are frequently used for vineyards and are terraced with dry walls.
 There the local red wine grapes Trollinger, Schwarzriesling and Lemberger are cultivated, which are also traditionally mostly drunk in Württemberg.
 Especially the middle Neckar around Besigheim and Lauffen is characterized by in parts extremely steep vineyards, which can be cultivated only by hand.

-The vine terrasses at the Neckar together with the drainage area of the tributaries deliver the largest part of the cultivation area of the Württemberg wine region.
+The vine terraces at the Neckar together with the drainage area of the tributaries deliver the largest part of the cultivation area of the Württemberg wine region.
 The vineyards at the lower reaches from Heinsheim to Heidelberg are part of the Baden wine region.
 Until the end of the 19th century, vineyard cultivation was more extensive in the Neckar valley including unfavorable sites.
 Today these have been abandoned and gone fallow, reclaimed by wildlife.
 One example is the southern slopes of the Spitzberg above the Neckar near Tübingen.